aligeekk/FNNP/README.md

 ## Acknowledgments

 Since our paper is under ICLR2020 review, we only release evaluation code for now.
-Once the review is done, we will release full code, please watch this repo for timely update.
+Once the review is done, a larger set of source code will be released.
+Please keep watching this repo for future updates.